graysonsteakley/Portfolio_2024/src/content/blog/second-post.md

 ---
-title: "Second post"
+title: "Converting images jpeg/png to webp with cwebp"
-description: "Lorem ipsum dolor sit amet"
+description: "Converting images jpeg/png to webp with cwebp"
 pubDate: "May 27 2024"
 heroImage: "/blog-placeholder-4.jpg"
 ---